Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 5. Fleet then proceeds to deploy the Kubernetes resources from this Bundle to all the targeted downstream clusters.
 In the context of OS upgrades, Fleet deploys the following resources from the Bundle:

-2. Control-plane SUC Plan - instructs SUC on how to do an OS upgrade on cluster control-plane nodes.
+2. Control Plane SUC Plan - instructs SUC on how to do an OS upgrade on cluster control-plane nodes.

 3. Script Secret - referenced in each SUC Plan; ships an upgrade.sh script responsible for creating the os-pkg-update.service/os-migration.service which will do the actual OS upgrade.